-In case you don’t already know me, I’m Beth Schillaci, owner of VillageWorks Communications, and in my almost 20 years in business, I feel like I can sum things up as Been There, Done That.
+In case you don’t already know me, I’m Beth Schillaci, owner of VillageWorks Communications, and in my over 20 years in business, I feel like I can sum things up as Been There, Done That.
 I have won awards, presented in front of more people than I can count and even wrote a book, but one thing has not changed – I love working with businesses to help them build their empires.
 Instead of running through my resume, let me give you a little insight into who I am.

 I am a Geek.